SAP-samples/ui5-cap-event-app/docs/typescript.md

 ```

 For this controller file, the TypeScript conversion is now complete (and the actual TypeScript part of the conversion is the typecast).

+(Note: the "void" definition of the method return type is not strictly demanded by TypeScript, but by the current linting settings.)

 ### 4. Solving the Remaining Issues You Might Face